 Presented to the 114th Congress: February 2016

-The Great Lakes and St. Lawrence River are a natural treasure and a vital economic asset that give our eight-state, two-province region a unique competitive advantage.
-With 90 percent of our nation’s supply of fresh surface water, the Great Lakes provide vital benefits for the 36 million Americans and Canadians who live in the region, including unparalleled recreational opportunities for residents and tourists; abundant fresh water for communities and industries; an efficient transportation system for raw materials and finished goods; and extensive habitat for fish and wildlife.
+The Great Lakes are a vital environmental and economic asset for the eight states and two provinces of the Great Lakes region.
+With 90 percent of our nation’s supply of fresh surface water, the Great Lakes provide unparalleled recreational opportunities for residents and tourists; abundant fresh water for communities and industries; an efficient transportation system for raw materials and finished goods; and extensive habitat for valuable fish and wildlife resources.

-Restoring, protecting and wisely using the Great Lakes and St. Lawrence River are fundamental to our broader strategy to create jobs, stimulate economic development and strengthen waterfront communities.
-With proper care and sound investments, the Great Lakes will continue to be a foundation for economic prosperity and a high quality of life for our region’s future.
+The Great Lakes provide our region with a unique competitive advantage; restoring, protecting and wisely using them must continue to be a key component of our broader strategy to create jobs, stimulate economic development, and strengthen waterfront communities.
+With proper care and sound investments, the Great Lakes will be a foundation for economic prosperity and a high quality of life for our region’s future.

 Near-term priorities have been identified by an alliance that includes the Great Lakes Commission, the mayors of the Great Lakes and St. Lawrence Cities Initiative, the Healing Our Waters® – Great Lakes Coalition, the Great Lakes Fishery Commission, the Chippewa Ottawa Resource Authority, the Council of Great Lakes Industries and the Great Lakes Metro Chambers Coalition.

 The Great Lakes Restoration Initiative is generating site-specific improvements for communities across the region.
 This interactive map showcases site-specific GLRI restoration projects funded in Fiscal Years 2010-2015

 Great Lakes Restoration At Work: State Fact Sheets